 To get started, follow these instructions:

-7. Once you have an invite, register on the site at https://a.ninja.is/born 8.
-After you've registered and logged onto the site, click on the "pair block" in the upper right, and enter the serial number Nina has given you.
+5. After you've registered and logged onto the site, click on the "pair block" in the upper right, and enter the serial number Nina has given you.

 6. If all goes well, you should see a dialog that says you've paired successfully.

 7. The world is your oyster!
 Try making a rule, adding a camera, or controlling a remote power point!
 For more ideas, join us on the forums!

 For more features, check out our Raspberry PiCrust!
 This will allow you to access a huge range of features that were previously unavailable for Raspberry PI users.
 More info here: http://ninjablocks.com/pages/picrust

 If you're having issues pairing, try the following: